OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:5

-Rehoboam lived in Jerusalem and built cities for defense in Judah.
+Rehoboam lived in Jerusalem and built cities for defence in Judah.

 ---